Many of us have a negative reaction to the word “budget”.

 WHEN TO RUN YOUR BUDGET VS ACTUAL REPORT

-So, you’ve got your budget created, and you (or your bookkeeper) is inputting your income and expense data into your accounting system.
+So, you’ve got your budget created, and you (or your bookkeeper) are inputting your income and expense data into your accounting system.
 Great!
 Now you have what you need to run your budget vs actual report.
 You’ll want to run this report at the same time every month – typically this would be at month-end.

 MAKE YOUR BUDGET WORK FOR YOU